Arctic explosion continues to batter northern U.S., disrupting travel after Thanksgiving - ExBulletin

 Hochul warned New Yorkers to avoid unnecessary travel.
 More than 100 National Guard troops have been deployed to Western New York to support local communities, she said in a statement.

-Interstate 90 in Western New York reopened to passenger vehicles Saturday afternoon after closing Friday, Hochul said, adding that commercial trucks were still prohibited in both directions along the longest stretch. farther west of the highway, from Exit 46.
-An additional 1 to 2 feet of snow is possible in Western New York, with the heaviest accumulations affecting Chautauqua counties and of south-central Erie.
+Interstate 90 in Western New York reopened to passenger vehicles Saturday afternoon after closing Friday, Hochul said.

+Although the region was under a lake effect snow warning until Tuesday evening, Hochul said on Sunday evening that the ban on buses, commercial trucks and tractor-trailers would end at 2 a.m.
+Eastern Time.

-The highest accumulations are expected east of Lake Ontario, where some isolated areas could receive up to 60 inches of lake-effect snow by the start of the week around the Watertown, TN area.
-New York State, the NWS said.
+The heaviest snow accumulations are expected east of Lake Ontario, where some isolated areas could receive up to 60 inches of lake-effect snow by the start of the week around the Watertown area, in New York State, the NWS said.
 The Tug Hill Plateau will be particularly hard hit, with an additional 1 to 3 feet of snow expected through Tuesday morning.

 In the Buffalo Niagara Falls metro area, Orchard Park could receive 8 to 20 inches of snow before Tuesday morning.
 The weather service office in Cheektowaga, New York, which covers Buffalo, said Saturday that bands of lake-effect snow would be active in cities south of Buffalo overnight, with 2 feet of snow and extremely dangerous travel possible.